1. Remote work has to be part of your company culture. As employers, you should be promoting a flexible working environment for all team members.

 When tracking performance in remote teams, OKRs offer employers key results in areas they need to focus on.
 Employers can track these results using daily or weekly progress reports, which helps to keep remote teams accountable and pulls team members together in the same direction.

 Performance Management for Remote Workers and Remote Teams

-For employers to accurately track performance in remote teams, ongoing communication and evaluation with employees are paramount.
+For employers to accurately track the performance of virtual employees, ongoing communication and evaluation with employees is paramount.
 By implementing performance evaluations with their remote teams, employers can accurately assess each employee’s progress within their role.
 Performance evaluations also give employers the chance to align company-wide objectives with the daily tasks and actions of their employees.

 To achieve and sustain their strategic objectives, it’s vital that companies take steps to evaluate their remote employees’ performance.
 Whilst there are organizational tools that enable employers to manage their remote teams, companies should adopt a holistic approach to performance management.
 This includes setting transparent KPIs with your team, establishing the OKR methodology (objectives and key results), implementing monitoring strategies, and providing ongoing feedback.

 Track Performance in Remote Teams: Best Practices

 Whilst it can be challenging to track performance in remote teams, there are steps you can take to better manage the process.
 With the right communication, along with clear expectations and effective tracking tools, your company can experience the many benefits of a remote workforce.